By: Chef Matt Chatfield

-1. In a large plastic re-sealable container, mix yeast and salt into 3 cups lukewarm (about 90 degrees) water.
-Using a large spoon, stir in flour, mixing until mixture is uniformly moist with no dry patches.
+1. In a large plastic resealable container, mix yeast and salt into 3 cups lukewarm (about 90 degrees) water.
+Using a large spoon, stir in flour, mixing until the mixture is uniformly moist with no dry patches.
 Do not knead.
-Dough will be wet and loose enough to conform to shape of plastic container.
+The dough will be wet and loose enough to conform to the shape of the plastic container.
 Cover, but not with an airtight lid.

 2. Let dough rise at room temperature, until dough begins to flatten on top or collapse, at least 2 hours and up to 5 hours.
-(At this point, dough can be refrigerated up to 2 weeks; refrigerated dough is easier to work with than room-temperature dough.
+(At this point, the dough can be refrigerated for up to 2 weeks; the refrigerated dough is easier to work with than room-temperature dough.

 4. Place shaped dough on Parchment lined sheet pan and let rest, covered, for 2 hours, until doubled in size.
-Repeat with remaining dough or refrigerate it in lidded container.
-(Even one day's storage improves flavor and texture of bread.
-Dough can also be frozen in 1-pound portions in airtight containers and defrosted overnight in refrigerator prior to baking day.)
+Repeat with the remaining dough or refrigerate it in a lidded container.
+(Even one day's storage improves the flavor and texture of the bread.
+The dough can also be frozen in 1-pound portions in airtight containers and defrosted overnight in the refrigerator prior to baking day.)
 Dust dough with flour.